SAP-samples/teched2022-DA281/exercises/dd3/README.md

 ![](images/DI_RF_Monitoring_App.png)

 The monitoring of Replication Flows is divided into two layers.
-In the first layer on the top of the screen shows an overview of the different Replication FLows existing in the SAP Data Intelligence Cloud tenant and in the second layer on the bottom of the screen you can find detailed information for the different Tasks for each selected Replication Flow.
+In the first layer on the top of the screen shows an overview of the different Replication Flows existing in the SAP Data Intelligence Cloud tenant and in the second layer on the bottom of the screen you can find detailed information for the different Tasks for each selected Replication Flow.

 <br>